K-PaaS/application-platform-guide-eng/user_guide/development_application/php.md

 ### <div id='2.2.3'> 2.2.3.
 PHP Executing Environment Setting

-  1. Puts PHP that was installed with XAMP into Configuration (Path) so that it can be run anywhere.
+  1. Puts PHP that was installed with XAMP into Environment Setting (Path) so that it can be run anywhere.
 Select Control Panel -> System -> Advanced System Setting to change system properties window as shown below.

   ![./images/php/php_develope_guide5.png](./images/php/php_develope_guide6.png)<br>
   System Properties Window